Vintolec/Vintolec/README.md

 - 👋 Hi, I’m Vincent
-- 👀 I’m interested in Software Quality Assurance
+- 👀 I’m interested in Software Quality Assurance and Product designs
+- Founder and Product Designer of Taskifai
+- Proficient in Both Automation and Manual Teaste
+- Marketing Strategist
+- T

 <!---